nickramsbottom/monzo-web-app/Readme.md

 In the root directory run `yarn`.

-Register a client at[this page](https://developers.monzo.com/apps/home) with the redirect URL set to `http://localhost:3000/int.html`.
+Register a client at [this page](https://developers.monzo.com/apps/home) with the redirect URL set to `http://localhost:3000/int.html`.
 Note your clientId and clientSecret.

 Open `/src/js/const.example.js` and add your Id and Secret from the previous step.